datopian/ckan-cloud-docker/DEPLOYING.md

 sudo docker info
 ```

+#### Extra dependencies

+- You will also need SMTP server and it's credentials for CKAN to work properly.
+This will not obstacle deployment, CKAN will be up and running, but won't be able sending Emails (Eg on password reset).

 ### Source files and configuration

 Now we have the runtime, next we need to download the cluster configuration files and build the services.